nathanpua/MatchaScraper/README.md

         └── The EC2 User Data script initiates the Docker container.
             │
             └── The Go application executes its continuous monitoring loop:
-                ├── Scrape Ippodo & Nakamura in parallel.
+                ├── Scrape 4 matcha websites in parallel.
                 ├── Detect restocks and dispatch instant alerts.
                 └── Pause for 1 minute before repeating the cycle.